 - Stay hydrated with water for everyone!

-- Empty all buckets and tubs when done to discourage mosquitoes from laying eggs.
+- Empty all watering cans and buckets when done to discourage mosquitoes from laying eggs.